 Scoring an assessment: As you can see from the diagram, each page on the assessment form displays several Performance Criteria.
 The Success Indicators for each Performance Criteria are displayed by selecting the dropdown arrow visible on the left of each Performance Criteria.
 Performance Criteria that are underlined are the ones requiring your input.
 You then score each Success Indicator by selecting one of four choices – Yes, Yes But, No But or No. Selected scores are colour coded when clicked.

-Admin Reviewer scores are displayed in dark grey to differentiate them from your own scores which are marked in blue.
-You cannot edit the Admin Reviewer’s individual scores but you are responsible for assessing the Overall Scores for those Performance Criteria scored by the Admin Reviewer.
+Admin Reviewer scores: These scores are displayed in dark grey to differentiate them from First and Second Reviewer scores which are marked in blue.
+First and Second Reviewers cannot edit Admin Reviewer’s scores.

-A comment field is available at the end of each standard in the form.
-A prefix user type identifier is automatically added to each comment once the assessment is saved, i.e. [Admin-Reviewer], [First Reviewer] or [Second Reviewer].
+Reviewer comments: A comment field is available at the end of each standard in the form.
+A prefix user type identifier is automatically added to each comment once the assessment is saved so that each reviewer may recognise who made the comments, i.e. [Admin-Reviewer], [First Reviewer] or [Second Reviewer].
 Names are not added, only the reviewer type.
-Reviewers should include a ref number as to which success indicator their comment applies.
+Please use [space + space + enter] to create a line break after each comment and be sure to include a reference number as to which success indicator your comment applies.

 Saving assessments: Assessments can be saved at any point and you are able to return later to complete the assessment.
 Once complete, the reviewer must select Mark Complete.